Hard Links and Soft Links

 readlink.
 According to the man page for readlink, this command prints the value of the symbolic link, which we know to be the path of the target file.
 Let’s run this on our rotten symlink:

 And there’s our problem!
-The symbolic link is still pointing to the original (now non-existent) file.
+The symbolic link is still pointing to the original file name, in the same directory.
+But it no longer exists because we moved it up one directory level.

 2. What Are Hard Links?